 Learning and Teaching Committee is asked to approve the revised Code with immediate effect, subject to alterations to the above recommendations and/or additional amendments agreed at the meeting.
 Appendix 1

-Code of Practice for Staff/Student Liaison Committees
+Code of Practice for Staff-Student Liaison Committees

-1. Each Department shall have at least one formally constituted Staff/Student Committee (SSC) where staff and students may meet together for discussion and consultation about the Department's programmes of study and other matters relevant to the quality of students' academic experience.
-Departments may prefer to operate with separate SSCs for each programme and / or to have separate committees for consultation with postgraduates.
+Each School shall have at least one formally constituted Staff-Student Liaison Committee (SSLC) where staff and students may meet together for discussion and consultation about the student's programmes of study and other matters relevant to the quality of students' academic experience.

-2. Students from each year of each undergraduate programme shall be represented on the SSC, together with postgraduate programme and research students.
-Departments may wish to consider providing in addition representation on the SSC for minority groups amongst the students such as mature students, part-time students or international students.
+3. Students from each year of each undergraduate programme shall be represented on the SSLC, together with postgraduate programme and research students.
 There should be at least one representative per programme per year.

-3. In the situation where large groups of students are being represented, arrangements should be made to ensure sufficient representation for the programme.
+Schools may prefer to operate with separate SSLCs for each Department, for each programme, and for undergraduate and postgraduate provision.
+In all cases the SSLCs should report directly to the School Learning and Teaching Committee.
+Schools may wish to consider providing in addition representation on the SSLC for minority groups amongst the students such as mature students, part-time students or international students.

-4. The Head of Department shall be a member of the SSC ex-officio.
-The Loughborough Students' Department Committee Chair shall also be made an ex-officio member.
+4. The Dean of School, Heads of Department, the Programme President and the Loughborough Students’ Department Committee Chair shall be members of the SSLC ex-officio..
 Relevant Programme Directors or Tutors may be included in the membership.
-Schools/Departments may also wish to consider whether teaching staff of other departments contributing to the Department's programmes should be represented.
-It is recommended that there should be significantly more students than members of staff present at all SSC meetings.
+Schools may also wish to consider whether teaching staff of other Schools contributing to the School's programmes should be represented.
+It is recommended that there should be significantly more students than members of staff present at all SSLC meetings.

-5. Student members shall be elected by the year groups they stand to represent on an annual basis following procedures agreed by the SSC.
-Elections shall normally take place at the beginning of each academic year.
-Prior to the election of first year representatives the year group as a whole should be briefed on the role of the SSC and the responsibilities involved.
-A written handout summarising this information will be provided by Loughborough Students' Union.
+5. Student members shall be elected by the year groups they stand to represent on an annual basis.
+Elections will be coordinated by School staff with elections taking place no later than the end of week 4 of semester 1...
+Prior to the election of first year representatives the year group as a whole should be briefed on the role of the SSLC and the responsibilities involved.
+Information summarising this information will be provided by Loughborough Students' Union.
+As soon as elections are complete, names of all Programme Reps will be forwarded to the VP: Education in preparation for training which will take place beginning in week 5.

+6. Student members of the SSLC will be expected to attend training sessions offered by LSU.
+This will be provided by the SU and be carried out in week 5 and the start of week 6.

+7. Schools should make the following minimum information available to all student representatives: *

+• Departmental Handbooks

+• Programme Handbooks

+• Programme Regulations and access to the module database

+• University Regulations for Awards and associated matters

+• Past Departmental SSLC Minutes and papers

+• Briefing on the role of the departmental SSLC and other academic decision-making bodies

-6. The SSC shall either be chaired by the Head of Department (HOD) or his /her nominee, normally a member of academic staff.
-The HOD or his/her nominee is responsible for any decisions reached by the committee and that specific action points from meetings are carried out.
+* If available on University web pages students should be made aware of appropriate links.8.
+The SSLC shall be chaired by the Dean of School or his /her nominee, normally a member of academic staff.
+The Dean of School or his/her nominee is responsible for any decisions reached by the committee and for ensuring that specific action points from meetings are carried out and reported on at the next meeting.

-7. The secretary of the SSC shall either be nominated by the HOD (typically the Departmental Administrator) or be elected by the members of the SSC following procedures agreed by the committee.
+9. The secretary of the SSLC shall be an administrative member of School staff appointed by the Dean of School or nominee.

-8. Reasonable and agreed expenses incurred by any member of the SSC should be fully reimbursed by the Department.
-Full access to relevant facilities e.g. photocopier) should be available for members to ensure that they can keep the group that they represent informed of the decisions and actions of the SSC.
+10. Reasonable and agreed expenses incurred by any member of the SSLC should be fully reimbursed by the School .
+Full access to relevant facilities (e.g. photocopier) should be available for members to ensure that they can keep the group that they represent informed of the decisions and actions of the SSLC.